tyedye105/railsTearsOfIron/README.md

 * Go to localhost:3000, and check out the app!

 ###Known bugs
-  The ajax response for doors does not always work.
+  * The ajax response for doors does not always work.
 If stuck on a door view, just refresh the page.
+  * Too many input actions near the transition points of different rooms might trick the browser that you never left the room, but your character did.

 ## Technologies Used